 The Corporation's executive compensation program is administered by the Human Resources and Compensation Committee of the Board (the "Committee").
 All members of the Committee are independent directors.
-The Committee is currently comprised of the following members: William G. Davis, Bruce W. Gowan and James S. Palmer; however, Mr. Palmer does not intend to stand for re-election as a director at the Meeting to be held on May 8, 2013.
-As a result, it is expected that following the Meeting the Board will appoint another one of the independent directors to replace Mr. Palmer on the Committee.
+The Committee is currently comprised of the following members: William G. Davis, Bruce W. Gowan and Steven Somerville.
+Mr. Somerville was elected as a director at the Meeting held on May 8, 2013 and appointed as a member of the Committee on August 8, 2013.

-The Committee members have experience in top leadership roles, strong knowledge of manufacturing and aerospace industry, as well as tenure as directors of various public companies.
+The Committee members have experience in top leadership roles, as well as tenure as directors of various public companies.
 This background provides the Committee with the collective experience, skills and qualities to effectively support the Board in carrying out their mandate.
 The specific experience and education of each member of the Committee are as follows:

 Name Relevant experience and education William G. Davis Mr. Davis was Premier of Ontario from 1971 to 1985.
 He was a member of the Ontario Legislature from 1959 to 1985.
 He was appointed Education Minister in 1962 and added University Affairs portfolio two year later.
 Prior to his first election in 1959, Mr. Davis practised general law with a Brampton Ontario firm.
-Currently, Mr. Davis serves as a director of BPO Properties Ltd., Home Capital Group Inc., Revera Inc., The First American Corporation and Home Trust Company.
+Currently, Mr. Davis serves as a director of Home Capital Group Inc., Revera Inc. and Home Trust Company.
 Mr. Davis attended the University of Toronto Osgoode Hall and was called to the Bar in 1955.
-Bruce W. Gowan Mr. Gowan, a Chartered Accountant, was Chief Financial Officer of Magellan from 1983 until his retirement in 1999.
+Bruce W. Gowan Mr. Gowan, a Chartered Professional Accountant, was Chief Financial Officer of Magellan from 1983 until his retirement in 1999.
 Prior to this, he held senior financial officer positions at various public companies.
-He has been a director of the Corporation since 1990 and a member of the Audit Committee since 2000.
-Currently, Mr. Gowan serves as a director of IWG Technologies, Inc. Mr. Gowan completed his academic requirements for his Chartered Accountancy designation, Ontario, through Queen's University.
-James S. Palmer Mr. Palmer is the Chairman Emeritus of Burnet, Duckworth & Palmer, Barristers and Solicitors in Calgary, Alberta.
-Currently, Mr. Palmer serves as a director of Canadian Natural Resources Limited.
-Mr. Palmer holds a Bachelor of Arts degree from McGill University and a Bachelor of Laws from Dalhousie University.
+He has been a director of the Corporation since 1990 and a member of the Audit Committee of the Corporation since 2000.
+Currently, Mr. Gowan serves as a director of IWG Technologies, Inc. Mr. Gowan completed his academic requirements for his Chartered Professional Accountancy designation, Ontario, through Queen's University.
+Steven Somerville Mr. Somerville is Co-President at Spectrum Capital Partners Inc., a private equity investment company.
+Prior to establishing Spectrum Capital Partners Inc., he was President of Bank of Montreal Capital Corporation ("BMOC") from 2003 to 2012 where he was responsible for leading a team of professionals in providing junior capital, including subordinated debenture, mezzanine financing and minority equity investments to mid-market companies across Canada.
+Mr. Somerville chaired BMOC's Management Committee and Investment Committee.
+He also led Bank of Montreal's Mergers and Acquisitions team from 2001 to 2012.
+Prior to Bank of Montreal, he was a managing director at Canadian Imperial Bank of Commerce's Mergers and Acquisitions group from 1996 to 2001.
+Mr. Somerville is a director of Canam Coal Corp.
+Mr. Somerville holds both a Bachelor of Arts (Economics) and MBA with distinction from the Ivey School of Business, University of Western Ontario.

-As part of its mandate, the Committee has primary responsibility for reviewing compensation and human resource issues and making recommendations to the Board with respect to the appointment and remuneration of executive officers of the Corporation.
-The Committee has the responsibility of reviewing and assessing executive management performance and succession planning, reviewing compensation and human resources issues and reviewing the evaluation of the performance of the President and Chief Executive Officer (the "CEO") and recommending to the Board the CEO's compensation.
-The Committee also evaluates the performance of the Corporation's Named Executive Officers and other senior executive officers and reviews the design and competitiveness of the Corporation's compensation plan.
-The Committee reviews and recommends to the Board for approval, the CEO's recommendation for all corporate compensation and benefits plans including proposed salary ranges, bonuses, stock options, and any other forms of compensation.
+As part of its mandate, the Committee has primary responsibility for reviewing compensation and human resource issues and providing reports to the Board with respect to the appointment and remuneration of executive officers of the Corporation.
+The Committee has the responsibility of reviewing and assessing: (i) executive management's performance; (ii) executive and senior management succession planning; (iii) the Corporation's compensation and human resources issues; and (iv) the performance of the President and Chief Executive Officer (the "CEO").
+The Committee reviews and approves, subject to board oversight, the CEO's recommendation for all corporate compensation and benefits plans including proposed salary ranges, bonuses, and any other forms of compensation.
+The Committee also reviews the design and competitiveness of the Corporation's compensation plan.